-I’m usually pretty calm for my morning commute to the office, but every afternoon going home my personality changes.
+I’m usually pretty calm during my morning commute to the office, but every afternoon my personality changes.
 I become this exasperated, overly critical, screaming mess of a person because apparently, no one else knows how to drive except me.
 Sound familiar?

-It happens like clockwork, so I thought it would be a good time to research why we suffer road rage and what we can do to combat it.
+I thought it might be high time I research what causes road rage and what I can do to combat it.

 Why Road Rage Exists